This post may contain affiliate links. Please read my privacy policy.

 Instructions

-- Slice the chicken thighs horizontally to make thinner pieces of meat.
-Slice each piece of chicken thigh (depends on its thickness) into 2 or 3 horizontal pieces.
+- Slice the chicken thighs horizontally to create thinner pieces of meat.
+Depending on their thickness, slice each chicken thigh into 2 or 3 horizontal pieces.
 Set aside.

-- Grill the chicken until slightly charred and completely cooked through.
-You may also pan-fried the chicken on a skillet or pan, or bake in the oven at 400°F (207°C) for about 20 minutes.
+- Grill the chicken until slightly charred and fully cooked.
+Alternatively, pan-fry the chicken in a skillet or bake it in the oven at 400°F (207°C) for about 20 minutes.
 Serve immediately with steamed rice.

 Video